sid-stack001/Automated-surveillance-system/README.md

 ## 📌 Overview
-HERSHIELD is an innovative AI-driven surveillance system designed to enhance **women’s safety** through **real-time CCTV monitoring**.
+This project is an innovative AI-driven surveillance system designed to enhance **women’s safety** through **real-time CCTV monitoring**.
 It detects **potential threats**, such as a woman being alone at night or surrounded by multiple men, and **triggers instant alerts** for a rapid response.

 ## 🔍 Problem Statement
-Women’s safety in public spaces is a growing concern.
-HERSHIELD addresses this issue by leveraging **AI-powered analysis of CCTV feeds**, allowing authorities to take **preventive action before incidents occur**.
+Women’s safety in public spaces is a growing concern. we address this issue by leveraging **AI-powered analysis of CCTV feeds**, allowing authorities to take **preventive action before incidents occur**.

 ## 🚀 Features
 - 🎥 **24/7 Video Monitoring** – Continuous surveillance for threat detection